Study Abroad Blog

 Mathematics scores demonstrate proficiency in algebraic problem-solving, advanced mathematical concepts, and data analysis.
 Calculator availability throughout both modules allows focus on problem-solving strategies rather than computational accuracy alone.

-Percentile rankings provide context for raw scores, showing performance relative to other test-takers.
-A 1400 total score typically places students in the 95th percentile, indicating performance better than 95% of test-takers globally.
+Percentile rankings provide context for raw scores, showing performance relative to other test-takers worldwide.
+A 1400 total score typically places students in approximately the 95th percentile, indicating performance better than 95% of test-takers globally.

 University Acceptance and Application Integration